-The compound growth rate is a measure used specifically in business and investing contexts that determines the growth rate over multiple time periods.
+The compound growth rate is a measure used specifically in business and investing contexts, that indicates the growth rate over multiple time periods.
 It is a measure of the constant growth of a data series.
 The biggest advantage of the compound growth rate is that the metric takes into consideration the compounding effect.
 Thus, it is especially significant in the assessment of returns from investments.

 Unlike average growth rates that are prone to volatility levels, compound growth rates are not affected by volatility.
-Therefore, it is more relevant in the comparison of different data series.
+Therefore, they are more relevant in the comparison of different data series.

 Understanding the Compound Annual Growth Rate (CAGR)